Configure the Ivanti Plugin for Integration with BeyondTrust Remote Support

 - Log in to the BeyondTrust /login interface and upload both files to the file store, under Public Portals > File Store.

 On the BeyondTrust Middleware Engine server, in the <install dir>\Plugins\<integration>\Templates folder, there are multiple files ending with *.hbs.
-These files are used by the plugin to format the textual session report and exit surveys that are added to the corresponding ticket each time a BeyondTrust session ends or each time a survey is submitted.
+These are Handlebars template files.
+These files are used by the plugin to format the session report and exit surveys that are added to the corresponding ticket each time a BeyondTrust session ends or each time a survey is submitted.
 The templates can be edited if desired.

-If changes need to be made to a template, it is a good idea to first back up the original in case the changes ever need to be reverted.
+If you are editing a template, we recommend copying and saving the original in case the changes need to be reverted.